-In case you missed us...
+In case you missed our recent workshops...

-- The community workshop "Meet them where they're at: Best Practices for HIV Prevention Outreach through Dating/Hook-up Apps:" watch the video and download handouts here. - The substance use workshop on October 19: download the handouts here. - The housing and HIV linkages workshop on October 28: download the handouts and watch the recording here.
+- The community workshop "Meet them where they're at: Best Practices for HIV Prevention Outreach through Dating/Hook-up Apps:" watch the video and download handouts here. - The substance use workshop on October 19: download the handouts here. - The housing and HIV linkages workshop on October 28: download the handouts and watch the recording here. - Check out our new Housing Opportunities bulletin board.